 - another for Christmas sale newsletters, and

-- a subject line builder with Christmas-related vocabulary and Marketing words that do not trigger the spam filter!
+- a subject line builder with Christmas-related vocabulary and powerful words that do not trigger the spam filter!

 So, why use Christmas-specific subject lines, again?